Chicago Boys: Rise to power

-The project was uneventful until the early 1970s.
-The Chicago Boys' ideas remained on the fringes of Chilean economic and political thought, even after a group of them prepared a 189-page "Program for Economic Development" called El ladrillo ("the brick").
-It was presented in 1969 as part of Jorge Alessandri's unsuccessful presidential candidacy.
-Alessandri rejected El ladrillo, but it was revisited after the 1973 Chilean coup d'état on 11 September 1973 brought Augusto Pinochet to power, and it became the basis of the new regime's economic policy.
+The Chicago Boys' ideas remained marginal in Chilean politics until the early 1970s.
+A group of them prepared a comprehensive 189-page economic blueprint titled El ladrillo ("the brick"), which was presented during Jorge Alessandri's unsuccessful 1969 presidential campaign.
+Alessandri rejected the plan, but it was revived following the 1973 Chilean coup d'état that brought General Augusto Pinochet to power, ultimately forming the basis of the new regime's economic policy.
+As Milton and Rose Friedman noted in their memoir: "In 1975, when inflation still raged and a world recession triggered a depression in Chile, General Pinochet turned to the 'Chicago Boys'; he appointed several of them to powerful positions in the government."